 A whole-person approach is a very valuable care tool, especially in a world where chronic health issues such as obesity and diabetes are occurring more and more frequently.
 These illnesses are influenced by multiple risk factors, including:

 But utilizing a medical approach that addresses multiple risk factors increases the chances of a patient successfully avoiding a medical issue and living healthier, longer.

-Once Dr. Dougherty started to dig deep into these recommendations, she found a whole world of scientific information supporting their use.
-As a result, she now devotes much of her time to studying these principles.
-Her goals are to treat the underlying causes of disease in order to help people to get off of medications and live longer, healthier lives.
+Both Dr. Dougherty and Dr. Gentile dig deep into lifestyle medicine.
+With locations in Allison Park and Highland Park, they devote much of thier time to studying these principles, with goals to treat the underlying causes of disease in order to help people to get off of medications and live longer, healthier lives.

 If you have additional questions about specific care options for a particular health issue, please contact us!
 We would love the opportunity to review your needs and determine if we are a good fit for your healthy living efforts.